ramyrams/SoftwareEngineering/SoftwareArchitecture/api.md

 * **Availability** – Should be available, scalable and redundant.
 An API environment can become demanding and the service should be able to deal with any kind of errors, problems or temporary traffic spikes.
 * **Support of Legacy systems**.

+** To Proxy or not to Proxy?**

+The vendors in the API management space provide a number of solutions across the above main categories but that does not mean they support everything.
+They are implementing their solution in three different ways: **Proxies, Agents or Hybrid**.

+API service providers that use the concept of a **Proxy**.
+Their solution “sits” between the customer and their users and the traffic goes through them.
+Proxies provide caching capabilities and protection of customer’s back-end infrastructure from traffic spikes.
+The main criticism they receive is that they increase the cost and bring up privacy and latency issues.
+Apigee, Mashape and Mashery are examples of such implementations.
+API service providers that use the concept of **agents**.
+Agents are plugins that integrate with your server.
+They do not get in the way of the API calls like proxies.
+As a result they do not introduce network latencies or 3rd-party dependencies.
+On the other side, features like caching are not easy to implement.
+3scale is an example of such implementation.
+API service providers that use a **hybrid** approach.
+This means you may get an agent and a proxy.
+For example you may want to use a proxy for the caching and the agent for authentication.
+Companies like Apigee or 3scale we talked before are also moving to hybrid solutions.
+13 API management tools

 # API Deployment
 # API Access Control
 # API Version